gregorhunter/zbg/README.md

 	touch ~/.zshrc

 Now copy and paste the following lines of code into the file. you need to change [PATH_TO_FILE] to the directory that you installed zbg.
+(Remove the square brackets)

 	alias zbg="python3 ~/[PATH_TO_FILE]/zbg/zbg.py"